How can the UK transport industry be prepared for Brexit?

 For example, it’s not only the UK that could be hugely affected by Brexit.
-The Netherlands is one case in point, with the vast majority of UK and Continental European transiting through major ports like Rotterdam.
+The Netherlands is one case in point, with the vast majority of the UK and Continental Europe transiting through major ports like Rotterdam.
 A sharp decline in goods passing through these major ports will have a huge impact on their local economies.

 For many there is a distinct feeling that the UK Government hasn’t fully addressed the potential issues of Brexit on the road haulage sector.
 And these issues go beyond the haulage of goods and materials.

 “Simply saying that things will be sorted out or that both sides will take unilateral measures in isolation, as suggested repeatedly on the EU side, is no insurance or reassurance for businesses which are currently negotiating contracts with no knowledge of whether or not they will be able to provide the services they are committed to without market access being permitted.”

 – James Hookham, Deputy Chief Executive of Freight Transport Association (FTA)

 The UK relies on easy, fast access across the Channel to move the £274 billion worth of goods and services it exports to the Continent each year.
 This adds around £100billion to the UK economy.

 While the obvious attention is on the day-to-day tasks of goods in transit, getting loads from one destination to the other, another area of concern is that of Drivers from EU countries working in the UK and for British haulage and logistics firms.
 This may only equate to around 10% of the UK driver workforce but it’s still enough to have an impact.

 So what can those in the UK haulage industry do in preparation?